NLTGit/automated_infrastructure_compliance_framework/README.md

 ## Contributing
 1) Clone repo
 2) Create new branch, make changes and commit and push to remote i.e. `git push --set-upstream origin new-branch`
-3) Log into github and create pull request to the master branch
+3) Log into GitHub and create pull request to the master branch

 ## Contact
 New Light Technologies, Inc.